OneNote 101: Getting Started with the Basics

 5. Share Your Work

-OneNote offers real-time collaboration, making it an invaluable resource for distributed project teams.
-Contributors can edit and update the notebook simultaneously, ensuring everyone is on the same page.
+OneNote supports real-time collaboration, allowing team members to edit and update the notebook simultaneously.
+This keeps everyone on the same page.

 OneNote: Sharing Made Simple